 2. Celebrate Halloween in Austria

 The second way of celebrating includes the way they celebrate it in Austria.
 There is a tradition of leaving the water, bread, and a lighted lamp on the table before people retire on Halloween night.
-The people in Austria believed placing these things is a good gesture to welcome the dead souls back to earth on the night which they all thought is magical.
+The people in Austria believed placing these things was a good gesture to welcome the dead souls back to earth on the night which they all thought was magical.

 3. Celebrate Halloween in Belgium